 Can we prevent dog bites?

-Community based measures such as restriction in ownership of dangerous breeds or dog-free zones does little to prevent attacks.
+Community-based measures such as restriction in ownership of dangerous breeds or dog-free zones do little to prevent attacks.
 As we have seen, the majority of cases occur in, or near the family home and involve a dog that is known to the child.
 Perhaps more effective strategies would involve educating children about appropriate mindful behaviour around dogs.
 By teaching them to avoid antagonistic behaviours such as pulling tails or fur, hitting or trying to ride on them like tiny horses then less children would be bitten.
 Programmes that involve both parent and child have been developed by behavioural psychologists and appear to have a degree of success but only in proxy measures such as increased caution and wariness around dogs.
 It is impossible to tell if such a programme might have an effect on the incidence of attacks unless it was instituted in a state-wide manner.

 Young children should be supervised at all times when around dogs, even their own.